Shannan Gilbert was not a Gilgo Beach serial killer victim

 A subsequent investigation of the area led to the discovery of three more bodies.

-The victims were Maureen Brainard-Barnes, Megan Waterman, and Amber Lynn Costello—three sex workers who had vanished between 2007 and 2010.
+The victims were Maureen Brainard-Barnes, Megan Waterman, and Amber Lynn Costello, three sex workers who had vanished between 2007 and 2010.

 Gilgo Four

-Photographs of the Gilgo Four.
+The Gilgo Four.

 At that point, it became clear that a serial killer had been using the roadside along Ocean Parkway as a dumping ground.

-The discovery of Shannan Gilbert’s remains.
+The discovery of Shannan Gilbert’s remains

 Although the authorities widened their search and discovered six more victims along Ocean Parkway, Gilbert was not among them.